matt-dray/tamRgo/README.md

 #   - Hungry:  0/5
 #   - Dirty:   0/5
 ```

+These values will update over time.
+For example, the longer you wait to interact with your pet, the higher the 'hunger' status value will get.
+The pet will also accumulate experience points (XP) that contribute towards levelling up and visual transformations.

 You can view in the console an image (currently a placeholder) of your pet at any time.
 Their appearance will depend on their species.